Prince George’s County Rain Check Rebate - Chesapeake Bay Trust Skip to main content

 The Chesapeake Bay Trust is proud to partner with Prince George’s County on its Rain Check Rebate Program.
 The Prince George’s County Rain Check Rebate Program offers rebate incentives to homeowners, businesses, and others to install practices that will improve stormwater runoff quality, reduce pollution, and improve local stream and river health.

-What this funds: Seven types of stormwater practices are eligible for rebates: rain barrels, cisterns, rain gardens, urban tree canopy, pavement removal, permeable pavement, and green roofs.
+What this funds: Eight types of stormwater practices are eligible for rebates: rain barrels, cisterns, rain gardens, NEW conservation landscaping, urban tree canopy, pavement removal, permeable pavement, and green roofs.

 A property owner proudly displays a Prince George’s County Rain Check Rebate yard sign to showcase their new permeable pavement driveway and participation in the program.